afragen/git-updater/README.md

 ### GitHub Private Repositories

 In order to specify a private repository you will need to obtain a [personal access token](https://github.com/settings/tokens/new).
-Once you have this, simply add the token to the plugin or theme in the Settings page.
+Once you have this, simply add the token to the appropriate plugin or theme in the Settings page.

 ### Bitbucket Private Repositories

-In order to specify a private repository you will need to add your Bitbucket password to the plugin or theme in the Settings page.
+In order to specify a private repository you will need to add your Bitbucket password to the appropriate plugin or theme in the Settings page.

 Regrettably, I still get an error when trying to download a Bitbucket private repository.
-I could use some [help in figuring this one out](https://github.com/afragen/github-updater/issues/59).
+I could use some [help in figuring this one out](https://github.com/afragen/github-updater/issues/59), though it seems Bitbucket knows this is an issue and won't fix.
+If someone wants to figure out and create a PR for oAuth...

 ## Deleting Transients